unna97/unna97.github.io/_posts/2020-05-08-maths-havard-stats-110.md

 layout: default
 title: Statistics
 ---
-This blog has every related to statistics.
+This blog has every post related to statistics.